auspex/container-dns-helper/README.md

 To be honest, I see no likelihood of this ever working on Windows, and not much chance of OS X :-)

-You also need to be running a version of Linux that uses NetworkManager.
+Your host machine also need to be running a version of Linux that uses NetworkManager.

 ### Usage

+Add the label `dhcp=true` to any container that you wish to put into your local DNS.

 From the directory of your git clone: